 - Therapy is mainly directed at chronic pulmonary disease (usually associated) and electrolyte disturbances, which may be the underlying cause.
 Digoxin toxicity is also an uncommon cause.

-- Long-term therapy is otherwise with calcium-channel blockers.
+- Long-term therapy is otherwise with verapamil or diltiazem.

 - Beta-blockers are usually contra-indicated because of pulmonary disease and there is no role for DC cardioversion or ablation.

-- Is associated with a high success rate and low complication rate for people with SVT.
+- This is associated with a high success rate and low complication rate for people with SVT.